How to Treat a Concussion (Hint: It’s Not Rest)

 Don’t do any exercises that would result in jostling your head.
 For example, you shouldn’t go for a run as your cardio workout.
 If you have access to a stationary bike or an elliptical machine, those are ideal for getting your blood pumping without making your concussion worse.

 If you don’t have access to exercise equipment, do your best to get your heart rate up with calisthenic exercises.
 If you have any dizziness or difficulty balancing, switch to something that doesn’t aggravate your symptoms.
+You can read more about how to exercise after a concussion here.

 If you can’t make it thirty minutes without a sharp increase in symptom severity (such as dizziness or headaches), just go as long as you can.
 Physical activity once per day makes a big difference in healing.